nelsonfigueroa/nelson.cloud/content/posts/2024-04-10-ruby-arrays-cheatsheet.md

 ### Reversing Elements in an Array

 Elements in an array can be reversed with `reverse()`.
-This method returns an array with elements sorted in reverse and does not modify the original array:
+This method returns a new array with the elements in reverse order and does not modify the original array:

 ```ruby
 arr = ["A", "B", "C"]